Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 We’ve talked a lot about how to choose a healthy puppy in the tips above.
 However, we haven’t discussed temperament at all.
 This is because it is challenging to determine temperament at such an early age.
 Just like humans, dogs will develop their temperament over many years.
 It isn’t something innate and unchangeable.

 How you raise your puppy is important.
-Training and socialization are required, even if you choose the perfect puppy initially.
+Training and early socialization are required.
 Therefore, what you do with the puppy after adopting it is far more important than which puppy you choose.

-Therefore, there isn’t a reason to “check” a dog’s personality before adopting it.
-You can do nothing at this young age to determine how the dog may act later.
-Many websites have “tests” to perform on puppies to ensure they will behave later.
+Therefore, don’t worry too much about checking a dog’s personality before adopting it.
+Some websites have “tests” to perform on puppies to ensure they will behave later.
 However, as we’ve said, how you raise the puppy is far more important than how they act when this young.

 Conclusion

 You should check several things before adopting a puppy to ensure they are healthy.
 While these health tests aren’t fool-proof, they will reveal obvious problems.
-We also recommend taking your puppy to the vet shortly after adoption.
+We also recommend taking your puppy to the vet for a health check-up shortly after adoption.
 Not only will the dog need vaccinations, but the vet can also check for underlying health problems.

-Sadly, there is no way to check the temperament of a young puppy.
+It’s difficult to predict your dog’s temperament when they’re a young puppy.
 Dogs change a lot over the first few years of life.
 A docile puppy may become outgoing in a few months.
 Therefore, don’t stress about performing all sorts of temperament checks on a puppy.
 In the end, they don’t mean much.

 Instead, your energy would be better spent researching how to raise a puppy.
 Early training and socialization are vital to having a well-adjusted dog.